 - Second, multiply the number of months of the total imposed sentence by 4.5.
 This yields the maximum amount of potential good time credit to be earned.
 Third and lastly, subtract this number from the total sentence imposed to determine the estimated actual term to serve, providing the defendant earns and is awarded the maximum amount of good time credit for each year of imposed imprisonment.

-If you are a federal inmate or recently sentenced federal defendant and have questions about your potential good time credit and/or its impact on your imposed sentence of imprisonment, contact the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you are a federal inmate or recently sentenced federal defendant and have questions about your potential good time credit and/or its impact on your imposed sentence of imprisonment, contact the Federal Defense Lawyers at the Law Office of John L. Calcagni III by contacting us or calling today at (401) 351-5100 to schedule a free consultation.